 Meeting House Hill Cemetery Association

-The Meeting House Hill Cemetery Association supports and manages the Meeting House Hill Cemetery and historic site in Brattleboro, VT.
+The Meeting House Hill Cemetery Association is an IRS 501(c)(3) organization which supports and manages the Meeting House Hill Cemetery and historic site in Brattleboro, VT.
 A Board of Trustees provides leadership and financial management of the Cemetery including groundskeeping and upkeep.

 History of the Meeting House Hill Cemetery Association